 That being said, the offer day was only a few days after our initial showing and we just didn’t like being rushed into such a huge purchase.
 We were pretty excited at the prospect of making the house our own, but the timing wasn’t right and we decided against putting in an offer.

 A good thing too since it would have been a big waste of our time.
 It was listed at $489,000 and sold for $625,000.
-That’s $136,00 over asking price.
-You see why we want to wait until the housing market calms the f*** down?
+That’s $136,00 over the asking price.
+Do you see why we want to wait until the housing market calms the f*** down?
 Crazy!

 The last place we saw was weird from the start.